What Criteria Do Major VC Firms Use in 2025?

 What does VC due diligence include?

-VC due diligence involves a thorough examination of various aspects of a startup.
-This includes analyzing financial records, legal frameworks, human resource policies, cybersecurity measures, product feasibility, market positioning, and the founders’ backgrounds.
-The goal is to identify and address any risks before committing to an investment.
+VC due diligence involves a comprehensive examination of a startup’s financial records, legal frameworks, human resource policies, cybersecurity measures, product feasibility, market positioning, and the founders’ backgrounds to identify and address potential risks before investment.